Frachtwerk/essencium-backend-file-storage/README.md

 ### Environment

-The module is configured by using the application.yaml config file of your starter application.
+The module is configured by using the application.yaml config file of your essencium application.
 The used prefix is `file.storage`

 ### usedProviders